 In sum then, when God glorifies us, he shares his own glory with us, he gives us a new and glorious body, and he imparts the inward beauty of holiness partially in this life and fully when we come into the presence of the Lord.

 2. Who are the ones God will glorify?

 The answer is plain from the text: “those whom he foreknew he predestined, and those whom he predestined he called, and those whom he called he justified, and those whom he justified he glorified.”
 Have you got a good grip yet on what this chain means?
 It means that no one who is foreknown fails to be predestined.
 And no one who is predestined fails to be effectually called.
 And no one who is called fails to be justified.
 And no one who is justified fails to be glorified.

-3. How is this a fulfillment of the New Covenant which Jesus certified with his blood?
+3. How is this a fulfillment of the New Covenant?

 When Jesus said at the Last Supper, “This cup is the new covenant in my blood” (1 Corinthians 11:25), or, “This is my blood of the covenant which is poured out for many” (Mark 14:24), what was he referring to?
 He was referring to a promise made by the prophets Jeremiah and Ezekiel that God would one day make a new covenant with his people that would be better than the old covenant made at Mount Sinai.